matthewfesta/matthewfesta/README.md

 # 💫About Me :
 I am teacher pivoting to software development.

 🔭 I’m currently working on ... personal projects and a masters in computer science.

 🌱 I’m currently learning ...
 Java, OOP principles, advanced algorithms and data structures.

 👯 I’m looking to collaborate on ... open source projects, intersections of education and technology, edTech, etc.

 🤔 I’m looking for help with ... networking with other developers and mentoring!

-💬 Ask me about ... how software developers can better equip students and teachers for learning 📫 How to reach me: ... connect with me below!
+💬 Ask me about ... how software developers can better equip students and teachers for learning.

+📫 How to reach me: ... connect with me on LinkedIn below!

 ⚡ Fun fact: ...
 I've climbed two volcanoes.

 ## 🌐Socials